Tanks of Cuba: Overview

-Cuba originally had tanks from Great Britain and the United States and armored vehicles.
+Cuba originally had tanks from Great Britain and the United States and armored vehicles but didn't manufacture any.
 From these beginnings the modern Cuban Armoured forces grew and procured modern armoured fighting vehicles from Russia and Soviet Bloc that served during the Cold War, and various operations.
 One of the main Cuban operations using armor was in Angola in Africa.

 History

-Cuba in 1942 received military aid through the Lend-Lease program, and got eight Marmon-Herrington tanks from the U.S. which became known in the Cuban army as the ‘3 Man Dutch’ as they had been the model of tank sent to the Dutch East Indies campaign against the Japanese invasion in World War II.
+Cuba in 1942 received military aid through the Lend-Lease program, and received eight Marmon-Herrington tanks from the U.S. which became known in the Cuban army as the ‘3 Man Dutch’ as they had been the model of tank sent to the Dutch East Indies campaign against the Japanese invasion in World War II.

 Cuba also got M3 Stuart tanks from the United States, as 24 of these light tanks arrived at Cuba under Lend Lease in 1942-1943 after the declaration of war to Germany.
 Later in 1957, 7 M4 Sherman tanks were received from the United States.
 They participated in the fights against the 26th of July Guerrilla Movement of Fidel Castro, fighting in Oriente (offensive of May 1958, Battle of Guise) and in the Battle of Santa Clara, in support of the Regiment "Leoncio Vidal" against Che Guevara.
 Some of these tanks were captured by the rebels, and the Shermans were displayed by the rebels riding the tanks when they triumphantly entered Havana, with Fidel on one of them.
-Here, on January 1, 1959 was taken the famous photo of Che next to a Sherman which also saw action in the Battle of Santa Clara, as Batista sent 10 tanks, 12 armored cars along with an armored train and air support.
+Here, on January 1, 1959, was taken the famous photo of Che next to a Sherman which also saw action in the Battle of Santa Clara, as Batista sent 10 tanks, 12 armored cars along with an armored train and air support.

-Just before the revolution, Great Britain had sent 15 A34 Comet tanks which were delivered to Cuba under Batista on 17 December 1958, and there are reports that some were used in the Battle of Santa Clara at the end of December 1959 by Batista's troops.
+Just before the revolution, Great Britain had sent 15 A34 Comet tanks which were delivered to Cuba under Batista on 17 December 1958, and there are reports that some were used in the Battle of Santa Clara at the end of December 1958 by Batista's troops.
 Castro got these after he took over Cuba, and requested additional stocks of 77mm ammunition for the Comets as well as spare parts.

 When Fidel Castro seized power in January 1959, five of the eight Marmon-Herrington tanks were still operational.
 The new communist army, FAR (Revolutionary Armed Forces), retained them and shortly thereafter these five tanks were modified the original 37mm cannon replaced by a Bofors QF 20mm gun.

 The development of a strong armored force that could react quickly to any threat, whether internal or otherwise was a concern even at that stage.